qualisign/optipulse.github.io/whitepaper.md

 Mesh Market takes this concept to the next level and seeks to decentralize all resources (insofar as that's possible).

-The goal of this app is to develop OptiPulse unique potential for revolutionizing the mesh/ad-hoc networking market with its Light Grid technology.
+The original goal of this app was to develop OptiPulse unique potential for revolutionizing the mesh/ad-hoc networking market with its Light Grid technology.
 While the mesh-networking userbase is presently miniscule compared to that of conventional, centrally serviced connections (usually provided by one of only a few differnet ISP's), meshes offer many advantages over heterogeneous networks, making them the ideal network topology for future networks needing to prioritize scalability.
-There are many articles/papers weighing these advantages, so I will only briefly discuss them here.
+There are many articles/papers weighing these advantages, so the discussion here will be brief:

 ### Advantages<a id="sec-2-2-1" name="sec-2-2-1"></a>

 1. Scalability:

     Adding more devices to the network tends to improve mesh connections, in contrast to star topologies.
-More devices connected to a mesh network locally means more possible paths from which internet traffic can be routed.
+More devices connected to a mesh network locally means more possible paths through which internet traffic can be routed.

 2. Robustnesss:

     There is no central point of failure in a mesh network.
-Power outages, network attacks, and threats to single nodes have no way of circulating and infecting the entire network, as in a star topology.
+Power outages, network attacks, and threats to individual nodes circulate and infect the entire network, as in a star topology.
     Those who were able to get WIFI in the aftermath of Hurricane Sandy know this isn't mere speculation.  <http://techpresident.com/news/23127/red-hook-mesh-network-connects-sandy-survivors-still-without-power>

-3. Decentralization/Democritization:
+3. Democritization:

-    It is also virtually impossible to "shut down" a distributed network as happened during the popular uprising in Egypt during the Arab Spring in 2011.
-Without the imperitave for centrally- connected hubs, disrupting connections becomes very hard to achieve.
+    It is virtually impossible to "shut down" a mesh network the way dictators have been known to (e.g. in Egypt during Arab Spring, or at the time of writing this in Turkey).
+Without the imperitave for centrally-connected hubs, disrupting connections becomes very hard to achieve.
     <http://europe.newsweek.com/dictator-proofing-internet-68705?rm=eu>

-    That authorities might cut off the internet is significantly less likely in countries without the egregious network collusion with government that we see in many developing countries <http://fortune.com/2015/12/08/donald-trump-bill-gates-internet/>.
-Such countries may turn out to be some of the best candidate for demonstrating the power of decentralized markets for effecting positive social change.
+    That authorities might cut off the internet is significantly less likely in countries without egregious network collusion with government as we see in many developing countries (Sorry Donald Trump <http://fortune.com/2015/12/08/donald-trump-bill-gates-internet/>.)
+Such countries may turn out to be some of the best stages on which to demonstrate the power of decentralized markets for effecting positive social change.

     One criticism of the idea that mesh networks could make the internet impervious to control by dictators is that WIFI signals can be traced and individuals can be targeted even if the network is a mesh <https://www.schneier.com/blog/archives/2012/12/dictators_shutt.html#c1034991>.
 This criticism would not apply to a network using OptiPulse's